BECOME A PATRON AND SUPPORT

 About the Host

 The Folklore Podcast is created and hosted by Mark Norman.
 Mark is a folklore research and author based in the United Kingdom.
-He is a committee member of the Folklore Society, which is the longest standing learned society for the study of Folklore, and is also a committee member of the Friends of the Museum of Witchcraft and Magic.
+He is a committee member of the Folklore Society, which is the longest standing learned society for the study of Folklore.

 It is through Mark's work in these areas of Folklore research that he is able to access and invite the calibre of guests which makes The Folklore Podcast such a rich and varied place to learn and enjoy about Folklore themes.